simonmichael/hledger/doc/MANUAL.md

 - `status:1` or `status:0` - match cleared/uncleared transactions
 - `real:1` or `real:0` - match real/virtual-ness
 - `empty:1` or `empty:0` - match if amount is/is not zero
-- `amt:N` or `amt:=N`, `amt:<N`, `amt:>N` - match postings with a
+- `amt:N`, `amt:<N`, `amt:>N` - match postings with a single-commodity
-  single-commodity amount equal to, less than, or greater than N.
+  amount that is equal to, less than, or greater than N.
-  (Multi-commodity amounts are not tested, and always match.)
+  (Multi-commodity amounts are not tested, and will always match.)
-  This has two modes of operation: if N is preceded by a `+` or `-` sign, the actual signed numbers are compared; otherwise the unsigned absolute values are compared.
+  The comparison has two modes: if N is preceded by a `+` or `-` sign (or is 0), the two signed numbers are compared.
+Otherwise, the absolute magnitudes are compared, ignoring sign.
 - `cur:REGEX` - match postings or transactions including any amounts whose currency/commodity symbol is fully matched by REGEX.
 (For a partial match, use `.*REGEX.*`).
 Note, to match characters which are